 Sometimes a tooth chips or a cavity occurs.
 It happens.
 But there is no more need to have unsightly fillings which stick out like a sore thumb!
-Tooth coloured fillings use advanced materials to bond the area with a material that is both durable and well matched to your existing teeth.
+Tooth coloured fillings are created from composite materials that bond to the area and closely match your existing teeth.
 This effectively hides the area by blending it in with the rest of your teeth.
 Dental tooth fillings are typically used for cavities, but may also be employed in the repair of cracked or broken teeth or teeth worn down due to misuse such as nail biting or teeth grinding.
 At RV Dental in Thornhill, your dentist will typically remove the decayed portion of the tooth then fill the area of the tooth where the decayed material was removed.

 Dental tooth filling materials can include gold, porcelain, silver amalgam – mercury mixed with silver, tin, zinc and copper – or a tooth-coloured composite resin of plastic and glass called a bonded filling.
 At RV Dental bonded fillings are typically used as they more closely approximate natural tooth colour.